jakartaee/jsonp-api/bundles/ri/src/main/resources/README.txt

   </dependency>

-* GlassFish 5.x already bundles latest JSON Processing implementation and JAX-RS integration module.
+* GlassFish 5.x already bundles latest Jakarta JSON Processing implementation and Jakarta RESTful Web Services integration module.
 If you deploy an application with GlassFish 5.x, your application (war/ear) doesn't have to bundle APIs nor the ri jar.

 * Samples can be run from https://github.com/javaee/glassfish-samples